Astemes/astemes-lmock/README.md

 When writing unit tests there are basically three ways for tests to make assertions about the unit under test.

 1. Verify an output given some input data
-2. Verify the state of the unit given some stimulus
+2. Verify the state of an external object acted uppn by the unit under test
 3. Verify calls to code external to the unit under test

-In general, one should have a preference for the earlier types of tests in the list, but there are many cases where it is simplt not feasible to have a pure functional VI.
+In general, one should have a preference for the earlier types of tests in the list, but there are many cases where it is simply not feasible to have a pure functional VI.
-Test doubles are used to handle the third item in the listing and are valueable tools for verifying the behavior of the code.
+Test doubles are used to handle the latter items in the listing and are valueable tools for verifying the behavior of the code.
-Examples could be interation with instrumentation or any situation where one need to verify the interaction with the rest of the system.
+Examples could be interation with instrumentation, or any situation where one need to verify the interaction with the rest of the system.

 There is a lot of literature available on the subject and it is not the purpose of this document to pharaphrase existing material.
 I did give [a presentation](https://www.youtube.com/watch?v=6cfifZbhZsE&t=44s) during GDevCon 2022, which introduced the concept of mocks.